Master of Arts in Sociology

 CURRENT GRADUATE ASSISTANTSHIPS

 Listed below are current Graduate Assistantships for which applications are being accepted.
-Postings will be listed October 1st for Spring semesters and March 1 for Fall semesters.
-Deadlines for Spring semester are October 15th and for Fall semester the Friday prior to Spring Break.
+Postings will be listed October 1st for Spring semesters and April 1st for Fall semesters.
+Deadlines for Spring semester are October 15th and for Fall semester April 15th.

 Graduate Assistantship Postings